 Co-Mentors: Mentors often assign another member of the research group to provide day-to-day supervision of a summer student.
 Co-mentors may be senior graduate students, postdoctoral scholars, technical staff, or other colleagues.
 While the role of the co-mentor will vary from group to group, they often provide the day-to-day oversight of summer students and their progress.
 This includes providing support, advice, and guidance; including students in all aspects of the research group; helping to initiate interaction with faculty; encouraging students to take intellectual responsibility for their project.

 Associate Mentors: Students doing a SURF at institutions other than Caltech/JPL are required to have a Caltech faculty member (in an aligned research area) serve as an associate mentor.
 The primary role of the associate mentor is to ensure that the academic rigor of the student's proposed project is compatible with Caltech standards.
-This might include discussing the proposed project and reviewing the research proposal in advance of the student applying and meeting with the student upon their return to campus in order to support their on-going research efforts.
+This might include discussing the proposed project and reviewing the research proposal in advance of the student applying and meeting with the student upon their return to campus in order to support their ongoing research efforts.
 The associate mentor does not have any financial responsibility for the student award or research costs.
+Associate mentors will be required to submit an associate mentor evaluation form at the time the student applies.
+Additionally, associate mentors will be provided access to the student's interim reports and final report.
+Associate mentors will not need to approve these reports but are encouraged to use them to monitor the student's progress throughout the summer.